- Safety and Health Topics

 Due to the time lapse between exposure and the onset of symptoms following a bioterrorist attack, such attacks are difficult to determine and control.
-With the rapid transit network in the US, people could be exposed in one area and then return home before developing symptoms, potentially exposing hundreds of other people.
+With the rapid transit network in the U.S., people could be exposed in one area and then return home before developing symptoms, potentially exposing hundreds of other people.
 The following references provide ways to prepare for responding to a bioterrorist attack, including state and federal disease surveillance and epidemiology, stockpiling vaccine for emergency use, mass vaccination of first responders, and training for medical personnel.

+- Russell, Phillip K. "Vaccines in Civilian Defense Against Bioterrorism."
+Pages 531-533.
 Discusses the feasibility of using immunizations as a defense against bioterrorism, both at the military and general public level.
 It calls special attention to the feasibility of administering smallpox and anthrax vaccines to the general public.

 - Shalala, Donna E. "Bioterrorism: How Prepared Are We?"
 Pages 492-493.
 Addresses what government organizations must do to prepare for a bioterrorist attack.